Tejaswini-2207/Tejaswini-2207/README.md

 - 📫 How to reach me **tejusus2213@gmail.com**

-- ⚡ Fun fact **I enjoy solving coding challenges and exploring AI applications. ⚡ Fun fact: I started my coding journey with Python and fell in love with AI. ⚡ I can spend hours debugging code and still enjoy it. ⚡ Fun fact: I love turning ideas into real-world projects using technology. ⚡ Fun fact: Every project I build teaches me something new.
+- ⚡ Fun fact: I started my coding journey with Python and fell in love with AI.

 <h3 align="left">Connect with me:</h3>
 <p align="left">